The possible values of critical points between strongly congruence-proper varieties of algebras: Introduction

 \begin{theorem} Let~$\cV$ and~$\cW$ be varieties of lattices such that every simple member of~$\cW$ contains a prime interval.
 If $\Conc\cV\not\subseteq\Conc\cW$, then $\crit{\cV}{\cW}\le\aleph_2$.
 Moreover, $\Conc\cV\subseteq\Conc\cW$ if and only if~$\cV$ is contained in either~$\cW$ or its dual. \end{theorem}

-In particular, this solves the finitely generated case of (the correct recasting of) the critical point Conjecture for lattices (cf. \cite[Problem~5]{CLPSurv}).
+In particular, this solves the finitely generated case of (the correct recasting of) the critical point conjecture for lattices (cf. \cite[Problem~5]{CLPSurv}).
 However the conjecture can be generalized to arbitrary finitely generated varieties of algebras.
 This generalization is still open (cf. \cite[Problem~3]{GiWe1}).

 A variety~$\cV$ of algebras is \emph{strongly congruence-proper} if every finite \jzs\ has, up to isomorphism, only finitely many liftings in~$\cV$ and every such lifting is finite (cf.~\cite{GiWe1}).
-As a consequence of \cite[Theorem 10.16]{FM}, a finitely generated variety of congruence-modular algebras is strongly congruence-proper.
-As observed in \cite[Section~4-10]{GiWe1}, it follows from \cite[Theorem~14.6]{HM} that a finitely generated variety~$\cV$ of algebras, that omits tame congruence theory types $\boldsymbol{1}$ and $\boldsymbol{5}$, is strongly congruence-proper.
+As a consequence of \cite[Theorem 10.16]{FM}, a finitely generated variety of congruence-modular algebras, with finite similarity type, is strongly congruence-proper.
+As observed in \cite[Section~4-10]{GiWe1}, it follows from \cite[Theorem~14.6]{HM} that a finitely generated variety~$\cV$ of algebras, with finite similarity type, that omits tame congruence theory types $\boldsymbol{1}$ and $\boldsymbol{5}$, is strongly congruence-proper.
 This, in turn, occurs in case~$\cV$ satisfies a nontrivial congruence identity (cf. \cite[Theorem~9.18]{HM}).
 In particular, this holds for varieties of \emph{lattices}, \emph{groups}, \emph{modules} (over finite rings), \emph{rings}.

 Theorem~\ref{T:d1} is generalized in \cite{GiWe1} to strongly congruence-proper varieties of algebras.
 The aim of the present paper is to improve the bound from~$<\aleph_\omega$ to~$\le\aleph_2$.
-This solves, in particular, the generalization of the critical point Conjecture to the congruence-modular case.
+This solves, in particular, the generalization of the critical point conjecture to the congruence-modular case.

 Our main result is the following.

 \begin{all}{Theorem~\ref{T:poscritVar}} Let~$\cV$ and~$\cW$ be locally finite varieties of algebras.
 Assume that for each finite algebra $A\in\cV$ there are, up to isomorphism, only finitely many $B\in\cW$ such that $\Conc A\cong\Conc B$, and every such~$B$ is finite.
 Then either $\crit{\cV}{\cW}\le\aleph_2$ or $\Conc\cV\subseteq\Conc\cW$. \end{all}